ibm-cloud-docs/watsonxdata/sal_register.md

 # Registering and activating semantic layer
 {: #sal_register}

 To activate semantic enrichment in {{site.data.keyword.lakehouse_full}}, you must have a registered IBM Knowledge Catalog in your IBM Cloud account.
+Currently, this is available on in the `us-south` region.

 ## Before you begin
 {: #sal_registerbyb}